 The Meller’s Chameleon is a stunning reptile that is native to the mountainous regions of East Africa.
 However, it can be somewhat challenging to care for this species.

 Most Mellers sold as pets today are captured in the wild and brought into captivity.
-It may take some time for these lizards to adjust to life in captivity, which can be a challenge for people who are just starting out with their interest in reptiles.
+It may take some time for these lizards to adjust to life in captivity, which can be a challenge for people just starting with their interest in reptiles.

 The good news is that Meller’s Chameleons will change their coloration to indicate whether or not they are stressed or uncomfortable.

-These lizards take on colors ranging from bright yellow to green when they are content and healthy.
+These lizards take on bright yellow to green colors when content and healthy.
 However, when it feels threatened or anxious, the lizard’s color will dull or develop black spots on its body.

 This particular chameleon species also has a couple of other distinguishing physical characteristics.
 To begin, they are fairly massive in size.